autonomio/autonomio/README.md

     test(x,data)

-This will yield a pandas dataframe with the values and whichever label you ware connecting the value with.
+This will yield a pandas dataframe with the values and whichever label you were connecting the value with.

 ## Slightly more involving use